SNL-WaterPower/WecOptTool-MATLAB/docs/user/optimization.rst

     :linenos:
     :lineno-start: 19

 The :mat:func:`+WecOptTool.types` function is the preferred method for creating data type object arrays.
+The :mat:class:`~+WecOptTool.+types.
-The :mat:class:`~+WecOptTool.+types.SeaState` class allows the user to manipulate the given spectra to the requirements of the experiment.
+SeaState` class allows the user to manipulate the given spectra to the requirements of the experiment.
 Automatically, the weighting parameter ``mu`` will be set to unity when multiple sea-states are given with ``mu`` undefined.
 In this example, frequencies that have less than 1% of the maximum spectral density are also removed, (using the ``"trimFrequencies"`` option) to increase the speed of computation with minimal loss of accuracy.
 See the :mat:class:`~+WecOptTool.+types.SeaState` documentation for all available options.

 Create an objective function
 ============================

 Next, we create the objective function we wish to minimise.
 Note, this function must be defined at the bottom of the script, although we will use it above.
 The full function is as follows:

 .. literalinclude:: /../examples/RM3/optimization.m
     :language: matlab